benjamincerigo/wkpdfgenerator/README.md

-# PDF printer for complex javacscript rendering files
+# PDF printer for complex web pages that rely on Javascript to create final html

-This is the repository for the Equidam report printer.
+This is the repository for that was build for the [Equidam](htts://www.equidam.com) report printer.

 The full documentation for the printer is found in the file [Documentation.md](Documentation.md)